DanB91/dcpu/prof/README.md

 running DCPU program.
 Its output can be written to a file after execution,' which can then be examined for performance bottlenecks.

+The output file is written in a binary format.
+It can be used by the `dcpu-prof` tool to query and analyze profiling data.

+Among other things, it lists cpu cycle costs for each and every instruction that was executed.
+This is tied to the original source code through the use of debug symbols.

 ### Dependencies

 * github.com/jteeuwen/dcpu/cpu